About Dr. Marshall Teitelbaum

 - Memberships

-- APA, AACAP, Florida Psychiatric Society
+- APA, AACAP, Florida Psychiatric Society, National Alliance for Eating Disorders

 Community Service